epochtalk/epochtalk/websocket-server/README.md

-WEBSOCKET_SERVER_BIND_ADDRESS # specify the host to listen on WEBSOCKET_SERVER_PORT    # specify the port to expose WEBSOCKET_SERVER_API_KEY # used to validate the Epochtalk server PRIVATE_KEY       # to reflect that of the Epochtalk server.
+WEBSOCKET_SERVER_BIND_ADDRESS # specify the host to listen on WEBSOCKET_SERVER_PORT    # specify the port to expose WEBSOCKET_SERVER_API_KEY # used to validate the Epochtalk server WEBSOCKET_SERVER_PRIVATE_KEY       # to reflect that of the Epochtalk server.
                   # used for JWT token authentication.
 ```